represent any character using only python builtin function calls, no literals github

 Python has a 200 nested parentheses limit.
 The base-3 algorithm stays well under that for all Unicode code points (max 1,114,111).

 The base-3 algorithm works for everything but isn't always the shortest.
+Besides that first algorithm, we actually found a lot of other strategies to jump between numbers.

 Exact multipliers

-All based on stringifying bytes objects in different ways:
+All based on stringifying bytes/bytearray objects:

 | len(str(list(bytes(n)))) | = 3n | 4 parens |